``Where the

 gather at the

 cathedral in Naples before the hoped-for miracle.
-They sit in the front
+For nine days they

-row, and beg, plead, cajole, and
+row of the cathedral, and beg, plead, cajole, and

 otherwise pray to the Saint to make the miracle happen.
 "Oh, great and